JanssenProject/jans/docs/README.md

 ![jans-cli Attributes Get All Response](img/im-attributes-get-all-response.png)

-You can save result as a file by choosing `w` in result screen.
+You can save the result as a file by choosing `w` in the result screen.
 To go back enter `b`, to quit enter `q`.
-If you enter an recognized command, it will display valid commands.
+If you enter a recognized command, it will display valid command.

-To `Add` a new attribute, choose 2 (on Attribute screen).
-Then enter value for each type of attribute items, after then it will ask to `continue?` enter `y` to continue.
-If everything are filled in the right way, it will create a new attribute on the list.
+To `Add` a new attribute, choose 2 (on the Attribute screen).
+Then enter a value for each type of attribute item, after then it will ask to `continue?` enter `y` to continue.
+If everything is filled in the right way, it will create a new attribute on the list.
 You can go with to add a new attribute quickly:
 ```text
 Obtained Data: